 Ensure that access rights and user limits are set correctly.
-For instructions, see "Verifying access rights and user limits" on page 66.

 The dsmserv.rc script is in the server installation directory, for example, /opt/tivoli/tsm/server/bin.

 The dsmserv.rc script can be used either to start the server manually or to start the server automatically by adding entries to the /etc/rc.d/init.d directory.
 The script works with Linux utilities such as CHKCONFIG and SERVICE.